SPIP

 Automatic image processing

-SPIP now provides features to automatically apply effects on your images.
-These effects allow to:
+SPIP now provides features to automatically apply effects to your images.
+These effects allow you to:

-• ensure that the graphic design of your site is coherent by automatically creating navigation elements that will follow the graphic designer requirements,
+• ensure that the graphic design of your site is coherent by automatically creating navigation elements that will always follow the requirements laid out by the site’s graphic designer,

-• creating spectacular effects without requiring image manipulation knowledge from the redactors and without jeopardising future graphical evolutions of the site.
+• create spectacular effects without requiring the article editors to carry out any complicated image manipulation and without jeopardising future graphical evolutions of the site.

-For example, if you want that, in the public site design, the navigation logos for the articles are:
+For example, if you would like the navigation logos on the public site for the articles to have a mirrored look:

-• in black and white when inactive but in colour when hovered.
+• shown in (quite dark) black and white form when inactive but in colour when the user hovers the mouse cursor over them.

-Without the automatic processing presented in this article, the webmasters would have to create manually multiple versions of each image to use on the site.
-This would have two drawbacks:
+Without the automatic processing presented in this article, the webmasters would have to manually create multiple versions of each image to use on the site.
+This would have two major drawbacks:

-• the image manipulation is long, can rarely be performed by the redactors and has to be repeated for every new article/section,
+• the image manipulation takes time, and can only rarely be performed by the editors themselves, and would need to be repeated for every new article/section,

-• if, in the future, the site’s design is to be changed, all the processing will have to be repeated.
+• if at some point in the future the site’s design was to be changed, all the processing would have to be repeated.

-With the new automatisms, a simple working flow is possible: the redactors can put a simple logo on their article (for example a photography), without any particular processing.
+With these new automatic mechanisms, a much simpler method of working is possible: the editors can just insert a simple logo on their articles (for example a photograph) without any special processing required.
 From these, the SPIP template system will be able to create (for example):

 • the same thumbnail in black and white,

-• the reflexion of the image “on the floor”.
+• the reflection of the image “on the floor”.

 Note: Some of the filters described here use image scaling functions.
-It is therefore mandatory that, after the installation, you go into the private area, to the “Configuration” > “Advanced Functions” panel.
-There, you need to select the “GD2” method to create the thumbnails.
+It is therefore mandatory that, after installing your site, you go into the private area, to the “Configuration” > “Advanced Functions” panel.
+From there you will need to select the “GD2” method for creating the thumbnails.

 Performance Warning

-Before you start reading further, you need to know that these features are quite heavy for the server.
-The processing of one image can be long (in particular for very big images) and if your templates have multiple images to process, or even multiple effects for one image, the server could timeout (because the maximum execution time of the script will be exceeded).
+Before you start reading further, you need to know that these features are quite heavy work for the server.
+The processing of one image can be long (in particular for very big images) and if your templates have multiple images to process, or even multiple effects for one image, the server could cause a time-out error (because the maximum execution time of the script would have been exceeded).

 However, the image processing filters have their own cache system: once processed, a “filtered” image is saved and won’t need to be re-computed.
 The high server load will therefore happen only the first time the processing is requested.